 What do we pay attention to when we pay attention?
 Every.
 Single.
 Thing.
 We are to be mindful of everything it is possible to be mindful of in every situation as it arises.
 When we take everything into account, we become aware of all the ways our Self is attempting to communicate with us.
 As we open ourselves to the validity and reality of the our unconscious (because we are unconscious of it) Self, everything shifts.

-Start being aware of the moment of your living—including your reactions to the moment of your living.
+Continue being aware of your breathing and expand your awareness to include the moment of your living—and your reactions to the moment of your living.
 Take everything into account.
 Practice seeing everything just as it is without embellishing it with judgment, will or opinion.
 Just see.
 Just hear.
 Just know what is happening and what you are doing in response.

 The experience of our direct, personal, experience, both inner and outer, is knowing on the deepest possible level.
 That is mindfulness.
 We cannot experience our experience if we are making judgments, living willfully with some end in mind, and/or forming opinions about what we are experiencing.